eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/02-running-jupyterlab.md

-The Jupyter note interface you saw is what is called the classic interface.
+The Jupyter notebook interface you saw is what is called the classic interface.
 A more up to date interface for working with Jupyter notebooks is provided by the JupyterLab interface.

 To use the JupyterLab interface, you first need to install it, as it is not bundled with the base Jupyter notebook package but is an extension.
-Installing it by running:
+Install it by running:

 ```execute
 pip install jupyterlab